 Babies & A Dying World

 On at least two other occasions, Jaydon had answered this question.
-So, when he looked at me, his eyes narrowed and communicated the thought already arising in my mind: Why did I need to hear it again?
+So when he looked at me, his eyes narrowed and communicated the thought already arising in my mind: Why did I need to hear it again?

-It sounds morbid when I write it.
-Part of me worries the question I’m posing will be commandeered and twisted by religious warriors who disregard choice at the first site of fertilization.
-Or worse, that this piece of writing will serve as a springboard for patriarchal and eugenic-based arguments that advocate for reproductive dystopias like The Handmaid’s Tale.
-Vulnerability is about as rickety as Jaydon’s word: hope.
-It appears small against questions that stand the size of mountains and is subject to gross misinterpretation.
-Still, I crave answers and the comfort that lies in tiny morsels of truth.
-What would the world look like at 2 degrees warming instead of 1.5 degrees Celsius?
-When will the rich run out of water?
-What happens when Mother Earth simply presses eject, and where will my love stand in the middle?
+It sounded morbid as I wrote it.
+Part of me worried the question I was posing could be commandeered and twisted by religious warriors who disregarded choice at the first site of fertilization.
+Or worse —this topic could serve as a springboard for patriarchal and eugenic-based arguments advocating for reproductive dystopias like The Handmaid’s Tale.
+Vulnerability stood rickety like Jaydon’s word: hope.
+And it was equally subject to gross misinterpretation.
+Still, I craved answers — and the comfort that lies in tiny morsels of truth.

-Just as quickly as this picture became painted in my mind, a new, familiar one emerged.
-A world not of floods or drought but of obedience.
-Streams red with poison, and yet the people still drank its water, kissing the hands of the executives who thankfully hydrated them.
-Smog making it hard to breathe, but still they went to work for the people who emitted the particles into their lungs.
-Chicken, pale yellow and rotten, and still, they ate it because they no longer owned the seeds or livestock that nourished them.
-And in this world...when Black men hung from trees, their wives found solace in the preaching of pastors who shouted, this is God’s will.
+Just as quickly as this picture was painted in my mind, a new, familiar one emerged.
+A world not of floods or drought, but of obedience.
+Streams red with poison — and still, the people still drank its water, kissing the hands of the executives who thankfully hydrated them.
+Smog making it hard to breathe —but still, they went to work for the people who emitted the particles into their lungs.
+Chicken, pale yellow and rotten — and still, they ate it because they no longer owned the seeds or livestock that nourished them.

 Selfishness.
 I rolled it over on my tongue.
-Bit down and tasted bitter.
+Bit down, and tasted bitter.
 It reminded me of greed.
 CEOS.
-Arms full of cobalt while the baby that mined it was sentenced to die…It reminded me of me.
+Arms full of cobalt while the baby that mined it was sentenced to die.
+It reminded me of me.
 My garbage can.
-The waste I emitted to satisfy my own hunger.
+The waste I emitted to satisfy my hunger.

-I had no answers; it was just a feeling that rose up in me.
-It felt like folks crying in Church pews who could recall nothing wrong just moments before.
-Illogical.
-Nonsensical.
-Unreasonable.
-Irrational, like consensually choosing to bring a child into a dying world.
 I chewed my food and pondered the fuel behind resistance.
-It had to be a piece of what drove vegans to continually abstain from the consumption of eggs and chicken that are mass-produced in a way that is incongruent with the balance of nature.
+It had to be a piece of what drove vegans to continually abstain from the consumption of eggs and chicken, mass-produced in a way that’s incongruent with the balance of nature.
 It had to be a piece of what drove creators to create when they were told the very thing was impossible.
 It had to be the thing there while snow fell, greed thrived, and people sat down to dinner with the person they loved.

 The sky was releasing pieces.
 Pieces of my grandma.
 Pieces of me.
 I’m alive, I thought.
 Who could tell another the name behind their resistance besides the unnamed thing that rises up in them?
 Baldwin’s words crystallized: I cannot be a pessimist because I’m alive.
 Nor could I erase the suffering that produces the pessimist.
-I could only know what allowed me to rise and that it wasn’t for sale.
+I could only know what allowed me to rise — and that it wasn’t for sale.

-The earth was being plundered, and selflessness would never be carried upon my oppressor’s back.
-Still, the fuel behind collective resistance required a name.
-While sharing air with others, I could think of nothing more selfless than actively producing a world that consumed at a rate lower than the Earth’s ability to regenerate, and for that, I needed hope.
-Maybe it came in the form of childbearing, or veganism, or art, or all three.
-I couldn’t offer the name behind your resistance; I could only offer mine.
+Maybe it came in the form of childbearing, veganism, art — or all three.
+I couldn’t offer the name behind someone else’s resistance.
+I could only offer mine.
 If it was the very thing that fueled your resistance, I could only respect you for it.
-I could only call you my sister for resisting with me, for finding your own methods to bear the sword till the lake dries up, and the sun scorches, and the earth burns.
+I could only call you my sister for resisting with me —for finding your own methods to bear the sword until the lake dries up, and the sun scorches, and the Earth burns.

 What are your thoughts on childbearing, given the current environmental disasters and global warming we face?